Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 • Leased cars require full coverage — collision, comprehensive, and higher liability limits

-• Gap insurance is usually not included in your lease — buy it through your insurer to save
+• Gap insurance may not be automatic — verify your lease and buy through your insurer to save

 • A coverage lapse can breach your lease and spike future premiums by up to 35%